MicrosoftDocs/architecture-center/docs/microservices/index.md

 > [!NOTE]
 > For help in choosing between a microservices architecture and other architectural styles, see the [Azure Application Architecture Guide](../guide/index.md).

 Our reference implementation uses Kubernetes with [Azure Container Service (ACS)](/azure/container-service/kubernetes/).
-However, many of the high-level architectural decisions and challenges will apply to any container orchestrator.
+However, many of the high-level architectural decisions and challenges will apply to any container orchestrator, including [Azure Service Fabric](/azure/service-fabric/).

 > [!div class="nextstepaction"]
 > [Domain analysis](./domain-analysis.md)